Moving On Up: M People founder livid song was used by PM

 The prime minister's press secretary said Ms Truss had had "a range of options and she chose that one".

-He said he was unable to confirm if the party had asked for permission to use the song and he did not have "detailed knowledge of how the licencing of this stuff works".
+He said he was unable to confirm if the party had asked for permission to use the song and he did not have "detailed knowledge of how the licensing of this stuff works".